Ebola in Liberia

 CDC does not recommend any travel restrictions for people arriving in the United States from Liberia.
 However, other countries (and some cruise lines) might have policies in place that restrict travel.

-- If you plan to travel to another country, call the country's embassy to find out if they have any travel bans or quarantines for people who have recently been in a country that previously had an Ebola outbreak.
+- If you plan to travel to another country, call the country's embassy to find out if they have any travel bans or quarantines for people who have recently been in Liberia.

 - Health Information for Travelers to Liberia